ayust/alpha-guide/content/reference/rookie-faq.md

 _A list of questions frequently asked in the Rookie Help channel and their associated answers._

+#### How do I split a stack of items?
+Hold shift and drag the stack of items, then drop it somewhere else.
+A dialog window will appear asking how many you wish to move.

 #### Where is the Mini Skill Injector?
 Press <kbd>Alt</kbd>-<kbd>Y</kbd> to open the Redeem window.
 It should be in there.